1876 H CENT

 1947 MAPLE LEAF CENT

 Pointed and blunt 7's based on the shape of the point of the 7 next to the maple twig occur on 1947 maple leaf cents.
-The blunt 7 is slightly scarcer than the pointed 7, but there is not much difference in value.
+The blunt 7 is slightly scarcer than the pointed 7 but there is not much difference in value up to MS-64 but in MS-65 and higher the blunt 7 is much scarcer and higher priced.

 When the new designs arrived in 1948 with IND IMP (India's Emperor) removed, the entire inscription now reads GEORGIVS VI DEI GRATIA REX (George VI By The Grace of God King) and was used until 1952.
 Both 1948 and 1949 cents are found with an obverse variety where the final A of GRATIA points either between two denticles (known as either A between or A off denticle), or directly at a denticle (known as A to or A at denticle).